Actively Recruiting

 - Patients with metastatic colorectal cancer

-- Patients who require a permanent colostomy
+- Patients requiring permanent colostomy

 - Patients who have undergone postoperative cancer radiation therapy

-- Patients with uncontrolled medical conditions
+- Patients with uncontrolled underlying medical conditions

 - Patients with inflammatory bowel disease (IBD)